Duchess Helene in Bavaria: Marriage and later life (1858–1890)

 The wedding ceremony was held on 24 August 1858 at Possenhofen Castle.
 To mark the occasion, the in-laws gave the bride a necklace worth 160,000 Gulden.
 In spite of the earlier objections to the match, Helene is considered to have had the only happy marriage among the five Wittelsbach sisters.

 The first child, a daughter, who they named Louisa, was born in 1859, followed by a second daughter, Elisabeth, in 1860.
 Shortly after the birth of her second child she traveled to Corfu to visit her sister Elisabeth, who was very ill.
-She returned by way of Vienna, where she reported to Franz Josef on the poor state of his wife.
+She returned by way of Vienna, where she reported to Franz Joseph on the poor state of his wife.

-Helene gave birth to the much-desired son in 1862, named Maximilian Maria, and in 1867 she gave birth to another son named Albert.
+Helene gave birth to the much-desired son in 1862, Maximilian Maria, 7th Prince of Thurn and Taxis, and in 1867 she gave birth to another son, Albert, 8th Prince of Thurn and Taxis.

-Even though the couple had a happy marriage, it was overshadowed by the severe illness of her husband, who had chronic kidney disease.
+Even though Helene and Maximilian Anton had a happy marriage, this became overshadowed by his severe chronic kidney disease.
 Neither a course of treatment in Karlsbad nor the best doctors could save him.
 He died in 1867 at only 35 years of age.

-Helene took her mind off her sorrows with charitable activities, and received the guardianship of her children from the Austrian emperor.
+Helene took her mind off her sorrows with charitable activities, and received the guardianship of her children from the Emperor of Austria.
 Her father-in-law began to include her in the business affairs of the House of Thurn and Taxis, seeing in her a support and successor.
 In this way she became the head of the family until her oldest son reached his majority.

-In 1883, her son, Maximilian, took over the leadership of the family business, he soon fell ill.
+In 1883, her son Maximilian took over the leadership of the family business, but he soon fell ill.
 His heart had been weakened by scarlet fever in childhood, and he suffered from severe heart spasms.
 In 1885, he died of a pulmonary embolism.
-This left Helene the family head again, until 1888 when her son Albert reached his majority and took over the family businesses.
+This left Helene the family head again until 1888 when her son Albert reached his majority and took over the family businesses.
 Helene then retired and dedicated herself to her religious devotions.